giacomosirri/giacomosirri/README.md

  I'm also very passionate about machine learning and AI.
 I spent my two internships at Alexide Srl on building a neural network for indoor temperature prediction, with the aim of improving the efficiency of the proprietary HVAC operator.
 The repository Time-Series-Forecasting contains a test implementation of a feed-forward network, trained on public data from a weather station in Jena, Germany.

  I also have some experience in more niche areas of computer science, such as computer vision and high-performance computing.
-There are no repos on those subjects, even though I did a fluid dynamic simulator for distributed systems while at university.
+There are no repos on those subjects, even though I developed a simplified fluid dynamic simulator for distributed systems while at university.
 Anyway, my knowledge about those fields is so far very limited.

  ## Languages